How to avoid machine learning pitfalls: a guide for academic researchers: Before you start to build models

 \subsection{Do make sure you have enough data}

 If you don't have enough data, then it may not be possible to train a model that generalises.
 Working out whether this is the case can be challenging, and may not be evident until you start building models: it all depends on the signal to noise ratio in the data set.
 If the signal is strong, then you can get away with less data; if it's weak, then you need more data.
-If you can't get more data --- and this is a common issue in many research fields --- then you can make better use of existing data by using cross-validation (see \nameref{multiple}).
-You can also use \textbf{data augmentation} techniques (e.g.\ see \cite{wong2016understanding} and \cite{shorten2019survey}; for time series data, see \cite{iwana2021empirical}), and these can be quite effective for boosting small data sets, though \nameref{badaugmentation}.
+If you can't get more data --- and this is a common issue in many research fields --- then you can try using \textbf{data augmentation} techniques (see \cite{wang2024comprehensive}, and for time series data, \cite{iglesias2023data}).
+These can be quite effective for boosting small data sets, though \nameref{badaugmentation}.
 Data augmentation is also useful in situations where you have limited data in certain parts of your data set, e.g.\ in classification problems where you have less samples in some classes than others, a situation known as \textbf{class imbalance}.
 See \cite{haixiang2017learning} for a review of methods for dealing with this; also see \nameref{accuracy}.
-Another option for dealing with small data sets is to use transfer learning (see \nameref{trends}).
-However, if you have limited data, then it's likely that you will also have to limit the complexity of the ML models you use, since models with many parameters, like deep neural networks, can easily overfit small data sets (see \nameref{dnn}).
-Either way, it's important to identify this issue early on, and come up with a suitable strategy to mitigate it.
+Another option for dealing with small data sets is to use transfer learning --- see \nameref{trends}.
+A danger when using small datasets is that different data partitions may be biased, for instance in terms of the quality or difficulty of data they contain.
+For this reason, it is advisable to consider frequent repartitioning.
+Cross-validation (see \nameref{multiple}) is an efficient way of achieving this in small data sets.
+If you have limited data, then it's also likely that you will have to limit the complexity of the ML models you use, since models with many parameters, like deep neural networks, can easily overfit small data sets (see \nameref{dnn}).
+Regardless of how you handle the problem of limited data, it's important to identify this issue early on, and come up with a suitable strategy to mitigate against it.